phpbb/documentation/development/db/structuredConditionals.rst

 Usage examples
 =============
-Here I present code samples that examplify how to use this system.
+Here I present code samples that exemplify how to use this system.

 In phpBB's code
 -------